The value of museum Silver Gelatin Fiber Prints (or Gelatin Silver Fiber Prints)

-Gelatin Silver Fiber black and white prints are the finest prints to preserve your family memories.
 The paper is thick, lush, with crisp whites, silvery grays, and deep rich blacks.
 The silver in the papers makes your images almost come alive.
-You want to touch them.
 Often there is a slight curl because they are printed wet and had to be air-dried.
 Think cashmere versus acrylic, leather versus vinyl, Ferrari versus Smart Car.

-But I purchased archival prints from my other photographer, you ask?
-Well, even photographers who claim to sell archival prints can’t guarantee they are archival unless they are Gelatin Silver Fiber prints.
+But I purchased archival prints from my other photographer?
+Unfortunately, even photographers who claim to sell archival prints can’t guarantee they are archival unless they are Gelatin Silver Fiber prints.
 Why?
 Because the manufacturers won’t guarantee their paper is archival and it hasn’t been around for hundreds of years to make sure.

 Schedule an appointment just to take a look and hold one of these prints.